surajssd/llm-k8s/benchmark/genai-perf/README.md

 ## Jupyter Notebook

-Port forward the Jupyter Notebook pod:
+Port forward the Jupyter Notebook port:

 ```bash
 kubectl -n vllm-benchmark port-forward pod/${POD_NAME} 8888
 ```

-Now you can access the Jupyter Notebook at [http://localhost:8888](http://localhost:8888).
+Now you can access the Jupyter Notebook at [http://127.0.0.1:8888/tree](http://127.0.0.1:8888/tree).

-Once inside the Jupyter Notebook, navigate to the `scripts` folder and open `genai-perf-plot.ipynb` and run the cells to visualize the benchmark results.
+Once inside the Jupyter Notebook, navigate to the `scripts` folder and open `genai-perf-plot.ipynb` and follow the instructions and run the cells to visualize the benchmark results.
 You can see the results like these:

 ![Benchmark Results](results.png)